sympy/sympy/doc/src/modules/simplify/hyperexpand.rst

 An example
 ==========

-Because this explanation might be too theoretical, we walk through an explicit example now.
+Because this explanation so far might be very theoretical and difficult to understand, we walk through an explicit example now.
 We take the Fresnel function :math:`C(z)` which obeys the following hypergeometric representation:

 .. math ::
     C(z) = z \cdot {}_{1}F_{2}\left.\left(